Daniel Fast Snacks

 When you start experiencing low energy, you could be tempted to indulge in unhealthy snacks.

 The almond and date energy vegan rolls are ideal for such moments.
-The rolls are made from mixing smoked almonds, shredded coconut, and Medjool dates.
+The rolls are made by mixing smoked almonds, shredded coconut, and Medjool dates.

 The trail mix is an ideal Daniel Fast snack containing dried raisins, fruit, unsalted peanuts, and sunflower seeds.